Xilinx/mlir-aie/reference_designs/ipu-xrt/vector_scalar/README.md

 # <ins>Vector Scalar</ins>

-Single tile performs vector * scalar of size 4096.
-The kernel does a 1024 vector multiply and is invoked multiple times to complete the full vector*scalar compute.
+Single tile performs `vector * scalar` of size `4096`.
+The kernel does a `1024` vector multiply and is invoked multiple times to complete the full vector*scalar compute.

 To compile desing in Windows:
 ```